la-rup/Robotic-Arm-Control-Simulation-Showcase/README.md

-# Robotic Arm Controller Showcase (MATLAB Documentation Only)
+# Robotic Arm Controller Showcase

 ## Overview
-This project demonstrates two controller designs applied to a simulated 2‑link planar robot arm:
+This project demonstrates two controller designs applied to a simulated 2‑link planar and 3-link 3D robot arm:
 1. **PD Control on a falling arm** – tuned to meet strict error, overshoot, and oscillation constraints.
 2. **Scheduled state feedback via `place`** – applied to a trace circle trajectory with configuration‑dependent mass matrices.

 The repo contains **plots, animations, and documentation only** (no source code) to highlight engineering skills while protecting academic integrity.
-Source code can be made available upon request. *This project was made as part of Oregon State University's ROB 417 Robots and Gyroscopes course.*
+Source code can be made available upon request.

+*This project was made as part of Oregon State University's ROB 417 Robots and Gyroscopes course.*

 ## Results
 ### PD Controller: